brimson/brimson.github.io/about.md

 [TheGordinho](https://github.com/TheGordinho)

-Also Pfoiffee for being epic LMAO
+Pfoiffee for being epic LMAO

+LowEffortContentMaker for support

 ### There to Support